pgjdbc/r2dbc-postgresql/README.md

 ## Code of Conduct

-This project is governed by the [Spring Code of Conduct](CODE_OF_CONDUCT.adoc).
+This project is governed by the [Code of Conduct](.github/CODE_OF_CONDUCT.adoc).
 By participating, you are expected to uphold this code of conduct.
-Please report unacceptable behavior to [spring-code-of-conduct@pivotal.io](mailto:spring-code-of-conduct@pivotal.io).
+Please report unacceptable behavior to [r2dbc@googlegroups.com](mailto:r2dbc@googlegroups.com).

 ## Getting Started